 It wasn’t always this way.
 It wasn’t until several parties ago that I decided my family would never darken Chuck E. Cheese’s door again.
 Every time we left a Chuck E. Cheese’s celebration, someone lost their shit.
 Sometimes it was me.
-I would honestly rather get a bikini wax from a blind, one-armed sadist than go there.
+I would honestly rather get a bikini wax from a sadist than go there.
 Here’s why:

 1. Sensory Overload